 Support from Truckers and Agriculture

 The bills have the support of groups representing agriculture and truckers.
-Here is what some of these orgs are saying about the legislative proposals:
+Here is what some of these organizations are saying about the legislative proposals:

 - “Minnesota Farm Bureau appreciates Chairman Peterson's leadership in making sure that agriculture's concerns with the Electronic Logging Device requirements are addressed.
 The safety of animals in transit, while protecting the safety of others on the road, is something Minnesota Farm Bureau takes very seriously.
 Transporting live animals and perishable products requires flexibility and a ‘one-size-fits-all’ does not work for transporting agricultural products,” says Kevin Paap, President- Minnesota Farm Bureau